Van-Ma/tile-board/README.md

 # TileBoard

 ## Overview
-Interactive Lab is a React-based drag-and-drop tile board project.
+A React-based drag-and-drop tile board project.
 Users can select colorful tiles from a carousel and arrange them on a 3x3 grid.
 Tiles can also be dragged back to the selection area.
 The project supports both mouse and touch interactions and includes a custom drag ghost image for a smooth user experience.
 ## Preview
 ![TileBoard Preview](public/preview/tileboard.png)
 ## Features